COMBSS: Best Subset Selection via Continuous Optimization: Introduction

-Although, COMBSS aims to find sets of models that are candidates for the best subset of variables, an important property is that it has no discrete constraints, unlike the exact optimization problem \eqref{eqn:dbss}.
-As a consequence, COMBSS can take advantage of standard continuous optimization methods, such as the basic gradient descent method, by starting at an interior point on the hypercube $[0,1]^p$ and iteratively moving towards a corner that minimizes the objective function.
-In the implementation, we move the box constrained problem \eqref{eqn:Our_method} to an equivalent unconstrained problem so that the gradient descent method can run without any boundary issues.
+While COMBSS aims to find sets of models that are candidates for the best subset of variables, an important property is that it has no discrete constraints, unlike the exact optimization problem \eqref{eqn:dbss} or the mixed integer optimization formulation.
+As a consequence, our method can take advantage of standard continuous optimization methods, such as gradient descent methods, by starting at an interior point on the hypercube $[0,1]^p$ and iteratively moving towards a corner that minimizes the objective function.
+See Fig. \ref{fig:exact-vs-combss} for an illustration of our method.
+In the implementation, we move the box constrained problem \eqref{eqn:Our_method} to an equivalent unconstrained problem so that the gradient descent method can run without experiencing boundary issues.

-The following list provides some key features of COMBSS that make it a novel, fast, and efficient approach towards finding good and/or best subsets: \begin{itemize} \item Unlike in the exact method, where $X_{[\m s]}$ is constructed by removing columns from the design matrix $X$ (and hence $X_{[\m s]}$ and $X$ are of different sizes), $X_{\m t}$ in COMBSS is constructed by multiplying the $j$-th column of $X$ by $t_j$ for every $j$.
-Thus, both $X_{\m t}$ and $X$ are of the same size.